1908–1950

 In 1947 a competition was sponsored by the Committee on Athletics and The Campus newspaper to find a nickname for the University’s Football team which would fire up the enthusiasm of the fans.
 The contest was won by George B. McClintock ’49 who originally suggested “Gators” after the alligator which is a “tough and formidable foe when aroused, capable of swift and decisive action in an emergency”.
 However, by using a play on words, the name spelled “Gaiters” seemed more appropriate for an Anglican College.
 Gaiters were an article of ecclesiastical clothing which covered part of the wearer’s shoes and lower legs.
 These were worn by Bishops (see below, Bishop Mountain, sporting his gaiters), Deans and Archdeacons as part of the clerical dress when not robed.

-The official University Badge (bottom) was presented by the Governor General together with the Coat of Arms in 1993.
+The official University Badge (right) was presented by the Governor General together with the Coat of Arms in 1993.
 In the tradition of the heraldic pun, the ‘gator is wearing his “gaiters”.

 A.R.
 Jewitt is appointed 10th Principal.